Tom sent in a tip that new Craftsman cordless power tools popped up on Sears’ website. (Thank you, Tom!)

 Sears sued TTI, one of their cordless power tool suppliers.
 Chervon, their other main cordless power tool partner, just launched their own cordless power tool lineup under the Skil brand they purchased from Bosch 2 years ago.
 Stanley Black & Decker, which made Sears’ Craftsman Bolt-On lineup, probably doesn’t have the capacity to manufacturer tools for anyone else right now, seeing as they’ve got plenty of new Craftsman tools to stock Lowes stores with.

-So, it seems that Sears went with another OEM, presumably one that they haven’t sued yet.
-But which one?
+So, it seems that Sears went with another OEM, but which one?

-Are these new Sears Craftsman cordless tools – the drill and impact driver, and any other tools they have planned – designed and built especially for Sears and their Craftsman brand, or did they slap their brand on off-the-shelf offerings that they asked to be made in a red and black color scheme?
+Are these new Sears Craftsman cordless tools – the drill and impact driver, and any other tools they have planned – designed and built especially for Sears and their Craftsman brand?

 I’m really not looking forward to the types of emails I might receive down the road.
 “I bought a Craftsman 20V tool/battery/charger, and it won’t fit my other Craftsman 20V tool/battery/charger, what’s going on?”